 Rowing Australia, Rowing Canada Aviron, British Rowing and Rowing New Zealand yesterday (20 May) announced the launch of the Row to the Moon Challenge, inviting indoor rowers worldwide to log their training metres on a bespoke online platform with the shared goal of accumulating 384.4 million metres – the distance from Earth to the Moon.

 During the challenge, which will run from 15:00 AEST on 21 May and end on 31 May, participants will be asked to upload the distance they cover on their rowing machine on a live, real-time web platform, adding sessions as regularly as they like and nominating friends on social media to join them in the challenge.
-The web platform is open for pre-registration now.

 The motivation behind the Row to the Moon Challenge comes from the phenomenal uptake of the One Minute Challenge, which ran from 8-11 May and was organised in partnership between the four national rowing federations.
 The extremely popular joint initiative challenged anyone with a rowing machine at home to see how far they could row in one minute, and saw over 2,300 rowers participate across the four nations, with over 600 participants from Australia.